vinayakchoubey/delta-demo2/README.md

 # delta-demo2
-This is Demo for Git &amp; Github class
+This is Demo for Git &amp; Github class.